22/6/2022 by Adam Fawcett

-For the latest edition of Realm Talks To...
-Consultant Adam Fawcett spoke to Jeff Lewis, Head of Commercial Property at Myerson.
-During their conversation, Joanne told us the exciting future ahead at Myerson, what Joanne looks for in a lawyer when hiring and why Altrincham is a fantastic place to work.
+In the latest edition of Realm Talks To...
+Consultant Adam Fawcett spoke to Joanne Perritt, Head of Commercial Property at Myerson Solicitors.
+During their conversation, Joanne told us about what the future holds for the team at Myerson, what Joanne looks for in a lawyer when hiring and why Altrincham is a fantastic place to work.

 How do you start your working day?